Letters, Essays, Etc.

 Excerpts

-Edited transcript and link to full podcast on the New York Times website (requires subscription)
+Link to edited transcript and full podcast on the New York Times website (requires subscription)

 A few years back, the online right became enamored of a new epithet for liberals: “NPC,” short for “nonplayer character.”
 The term was lifted from video games, where “NPC” refers to the computer-controlled characters that populate the game while you, the live player, make decisions.
 NPCs don’t have minds of their own.
 They’re automatons.
 They do as they’re told.